ivmarkov/esp-idf-matter/README.md

             // Toggle
             on_off.set(!on_off.get());

             // Let the Matter stack know that we have changed
-            // the state of our Lamp device stack.notify_changed();
+            // the state of our Light device stack.notify_changed();

-            info!("Lamp toggled");
+            info!("Light toggled");
         }
     });

-    // Schedule the Matter run & the device loop together esp_idf_svc::hal::task::block_on(select(matter, device).coalesce())?;
+    // Schedule the Matter run & the device loop together esp_idf_svc::hal::task::block_on(select(&mut matter, &mut device).coalesce())?;

     Ok(())
 }

 /// The Matter stack is allocated statically to avoid
 /// program stack blowups.
 /// It is also a mandatory requirement when the `WifiBle` stack variation is used. static MATTER_STACK: ConstStaticCell<MatterStack<WifiBle>> =